Grammar Info

 れる may not be used in place of られる in causative-passive sentences.
 This is because せる and させる both have せ (an え sound kana) at the point where they will connect with られる.
 This is a rule for all verbs with an え sound kana at their conjugation point (excluding the ‘potential’ use of れる and られる).

-I was made to eat the cake even though I was full.
+I was forced to eat the cake even though I was full.

 I was forced to do homework by my older brother.